workstaffhq/helpcenter/blog/2022-09-12-manage-staff-in-different-locations-with-workstaff/index.md

 ---
-slug: workstaff-helps-you-manage-staff-in-different-locations
+slug: manage-staff-in-different-locations-with-workstaff
-title: Workstaff Helps You Manage Staff in Different Locations
+title: Manage Staff in Different Locations with Workstaff
 authors: [mrochette]
-tags: [management]
+tags: [features]
 image: ./image.jpg
+keywords: [staff management, scheduling, time tracking, messaging]
 ---
-# Workstaff Helps Your Manage Staff in Different Locations
+# Manage Staff in Different Locations With Workstaff

 Many companies have had to adopt new ways of working during the pandemic.
 Overnight, millions of workers transformed a corner of their homes into a replica of their work environment.
 The concept of workplace has changed.
 From a common, central space, it became divided into a multitude of individual, dispersed spaces.